 Here we have Ethridge, TN in fall, courtesy of Adair Faust:

-Finally, last month contributor Don Burke took us to the North Missouri Pumpkin and Mum auction:
+Finally, the North Missouri Pumpkin and Mum auction courtesy of Don Burke:

 Visiting an Amish community in Autumn.
-If you’re thinking of an autumn visit to an Amish settlement, here are links to resources from the three largest Amish settlements, all of which are tourist-friendly:
+If you’re thinking of an autumn visit to an Amish settlement, here are links to resources from the two largest Amish settlements, both of which are tourist-friendly: